Facebook messenger had zero bots in February 2016. By November it had over 34,000.

 One particularly interesting feature of this bot is that you can show it a picture of a product you like, and it will find you similar products from eBay’s massive inventory.
 I very briefly tested this feature, by finding a picture of a product I liked on Pinterest, and asking eBay shop bot to find me ones like it.

-The bot asked questions to narrow down the search, and used good conversational language, but at times obviously completely lost the thread.
+The bot asked questions to narrow down the search, and used good conversational language.
+However, there were times when it obviously lost the thread.
 Asking me if I would prefer unisex costumes or men’s t shirts.
-I have not a clue how it got to men’s t shirts from cat ears umbrella.
+I have no clue how it got to men’s t shirts from cat ears umbrella.

 Going away from the shop bot, and instead just going into the eBay app and searching “cat ears umbrella” these were the first results:

-Immediately much closer.
-On this occasion, it was easier to just use the search on their app, but this app is not designed as an exact match product finder, but more a way to get suggestions on alternative ideas for gifts.
+Immediately closer.
+On this occasion, it was easier to just type the search.
+But this app is not designed as an exact match product finder.
+Shop Bot is more a way to get suggestions on alternative ideas for gifts.
 And in that respect, it performs well.

 This is only the first day of launch and it will certainly be interesting to see how the app develops and improves with use.

-Fro sellers, This is certainly a positive development, as the shop bot will introduce new customers to products they may have never considered searching for.
-As the shopping bot develops, it should be able to anticipate your tastes and suggest not just one product you will love, but a whole range of items to compliment it.
+This is certainly a positive development for sellers.
+Shop bot will introduce new customers to products they may have never considered searching for.
+As Shop Bot develops and learns, it should be able to anticipate your tastes and suggest not just one product you will love, but a whole range of items to compliment it.
 The sales potential is huge.

 If you use the eBay shop bot, please tweet us and let us know how it worked for you @frooition.